 For every RFP, you will see individual cards containing a summary of some key information.

-To know more about the RFP you are interested in, you can click on it, you will be redirected to its page, where you will have all the available information within:
+To know more about the RFP you are interested in, click on it to be redirected to its page, where you will have all the available information within:

 |*In some cases, the Client may decide to anonymize the RFP.
 This means that you won’t be able to see the Client company name nor the location of the project.|

-If you have any questions relating to the RFP, you may publish a message in the Public Questions/Answers section at the bottom of the RFP page.
+If you have any questions relating to the RFP, you may publish a public message by clicking on the Questions/Answers tab, just below the RFP header.
 These messages cannot be deleted once published and will be visible to all who access the RFP.

 |If you wish to send a private message to the Client, you will need to respond to the RFP first.|